andvenizelos/MyWebPage/content/publication/conference-paper3/index.md

   formal mutation calling,
   indicated that the majority of subclones seemingly appearing during treatment were in fact present in pretreatment breast cancers, below conventional detection limits.
-Likewise, subclones which seemingly disappeared were still present, below detection limits, in most cases wheretumor tissue remained.
+Likewise, subclones which seemingly disappeared were still present, below detection limits, in most cases where tumor tissue remained.
 Tumor mutational burden (TMB) dropped during neoadjuvant therapy, and copy number analysis demonstrated specific genomic regions to be systematically lost or gained for each of the two chemotherapeutics.Sequential epirubicin and docetaxel monotherapy caused profound redistribution of smaller subclones in primary breast cancer, while early truncal mutations and major subclones generally